Best Known For

 Answer questions and see how you rank against other players.Play Now

-Paul Castellano was born June 26, 1915 in Brooklyn, New York.
-"Big Paulie" left school in the 8th grade to work at his father's butcher shop and run numbers.
-Castellano earned a reputation for never talking about his associations, even at the cost serving time.
+Paul Castellano was born on June 26, 1915, in Brooklyn, New York.
+"Big Paul" left school in the eighth grade to work at his father's butcher shop and run numbers.
+Castellano earned a reputation for never talking about his associations, even at the cost of serving time.
 He was gunned down in a move by John Gotti's men to usurp power on December 16, 1985.

-Gangster, racketeer.
-Born Constantino Paul Castellano on June 26, 1915 in Brooklyn, New York.
-The youngest son of Sicilian immigrants, "Big Pauly" dropped out of school in eighth grade to cut meat in his father's butcher shop and help him run numbers for mob-controlled bookies.
+Gangster and racketeer Constantino Paul Castellano was born on June 26, 1915, in Brooklyn, New York.
+The youngest son of Sicilian immigrants, "Big Paul" dropped out of school in eighth grade to cut meat in his father's butcher shop and help him run numbers for mob-controlled bookies.

 In 1937, Castellano married the sister-in-law of mafia king Carlo Gambino, Nino Manno.
 For the next several years Castellano was involved in gambling and bootlegging, but otherwise kept a relatively low profile.
 Nearly two decades later, he was called before a grand jury to testify about his connections to organized crime.
 He refused to say a word and was sentenced to five years in prison for contempt of court.
 He only served seven months before being released, earning a reputation for bulletproof loyalty.

-Thanks to his mob connections, Castellano's next business, a wholesale enterprise called Blue Ribbon Meats, made him a wealthy man.
+Thanks to his mob connections, Castellano's next business—a wholesale enterprise called Blue Ribbon Meats—made him a wealthy man.
 On the side, he and Gambino also developed the so-called "White Rackets," such as construction bid rigging, union infiltration and political corruption.
 After the death of Carlo Gambino, Castellano was made boss of the Gambino Crime Family.
-Castellano lead with a quiet hand, keeping a low profile and running operations from his Staten Island mansion.
+Castellano led with a quiet hand, keeping a low profile and running operations from his Staten Island mansion.

 In 1985, Neil Dellacroce, a beloved leader in the Gambino family who had been protecting Castellano from growing mutiny among his men, died.
 When Castellano failed to attend Dellacroce's wake, it was the last straw.
 Rival John Gotti took advantage of Castellano's weakening hold on the family, convincing the majority to change allegiance.
 On December 16, 1985 Paul Castellano was gunned down outside Sparks Steak House in Manhattan.